matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 reversal.

-Mediums and peppers are appended to the address as to prevent a common prefix for each plain-text string, which prevents attackers from pre-computing bits of a stream cipher.
+Mediums and peppers are appended to the address as to prevent a common prefix for each plain-text string, which prevents attackers from pre-computing the internal state of the hash function

 ## Other considered solutions